Configurable options

 • h_calls_limit: A soft upper limit on the number of Hessian calls.
 Defaults to 0 (unlimited).

 • allow_f_increases: Allow steps that increase the objective value.
-Defaults to false.
-Note that, when setting this to true, the last iterate will be returned as the minimizer even if the objective increased.
+Defaults to true.
+Note that, when this setting is true, the last iterate will be returned as the minimizer even if the objective increased.

 • iterations: How many iterations will run before the algorithm gives up?
 Defaults to 1_000.